The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 Student Learning Experiences

 The University provides ample opportunities of local and foreign internships, study tours and overseas exchanges.
-Field Practice in local schools is an essential element of the BEd degree within the programme and students must complete them satisfactorily.
+Field Practice in local schools is an essential element of the Bachelor of Education degree within the programme and students must complete them satisfactorily.
 Field Practice consists of two components: School Experience and Supervised Teaching Practice.
 Please refer to the programme website for details.

 We adopt a holistic approach in selecting applicants on individual merits.
 Applicants are required to meet the University entrance requirements, English Language requirements and Programme entrance requirements (if any).